 - Ventilated body bladders - Provides Low Air Loss therapy

 - Specialized heel bladders - Additional protection against heel ulcers

 - Static air base - Prevents bottoming out during power outage

-- Non-kinking hoses - Improves air flow while inclined, effectiveness, reliability
+- Non-kinking hoses - Improves airflow while inclined, effectiveness, reliability

 - Bladders made from TPU - Maximum durability and longevity

-Availability of parts is a very important consideration.
+The availability of parts is a very important consideration.
 Most companies do not offer mattress and pump parts therefore the entire mattress or pump must be replaced.
 This is very costly, especially when a simple parts replacement fixes the issue.
 Look for a mattress made by a company that offers and stocks mattress and pump parts for immediate shipment.

-These products are of lower quality, reliability and durability however, most importantly effectiveness.
+These products are of lower quality, reliability, and durability however, most importantly effectiveness.
 Some of these systems function however, they don’t work.
-Meaning operationally the bladders alternate but the patient still breaks down.
-This leaves the patient thinking that alternating pressure with low air loss therapy does not work but this is not the case.
+Meaning operationally the bladders alternate, but the patient still breaks down.
+This leaves the patient thinking that alternating pressure with low air loss therapy does not work, but this is not the case.
 When choosing an alternating pressure low air loss mattress system, make sure it is not a mattress that was made for competitive bidding.

 Alternating air pressure mattress with low air loss systems range in price from three hundred to ten thousand dollars or more.
 While the low-cost systems seem attractive, the patient is the one who suffers when the system is ineffective or unreliable.
 There is a much higher cost of ownership.
 Conversely, the higher-cost systems are not necessarily worth the over-inflated price.
 Much of what you are charged for is name or marketing.
 Furthermore, most of the names selling high-end systems do not manufacture and purchase their systems from contract manufacturers.
 This drives the price way up.
 For a high-quality alternating pressure with low air loss mattress system expect to pay between $1,500 - $3,000.